-'''

-R poisson_log_rng(reals alpha)
+R poisson_log_rng(real alpha)

-'''

 Generate a Poisson variate with log rate alpha; may only be used in transformed data and generated quantities blocks. alpha must be less than $30 \log 2$.
-For a description of argument and return types, see section vectorized function signatures.
+For a description of argument and return types, see section [vectorized function signatures](#).

-17.7.
+18.7.
 Poisson-log generalized linear model (Poisson regression)

-Stan also supplies a single function for a generalized linear model with Poisson likelihood and log link function, i.e. a function for a Poisson regression.
-This provides a more efficient implementation of Poisson regression than a manually written regression in terms of a Poisson likelihood and matrix multiplication.
+Stan also supplies a single function for a generalized linear model with Poisson distribution and log link function, i.e. a function for a Poisson regression.
+This provides a more efficient implementation of Poisson regression than a manually written regression in terms of a Poisson distribution and matrix multiplication.